mhollfelder/docker-xmc-build-environment/README.md

 When the container is launched, the folders `lib`, `src` are mounted readable, output files are stored in `build` which is mounted read+writable.

+The Docker container have the same root folder with the same folder structure.
+Hence, you can directly reference to the folders with `./`.

 #### Compiler

 We are using the `ARM-GCC-49` in Docker which is the same one as the one shipped with [Dave](https://infineoncommunity.com/dave-download_ID645), the official XMC development platform.